giantvoid/voidnotes/README.md

 want to create a note `todo` in directory `[NOTES_DIRECTORY]/projects/first app`, just type `projects/first app/todo` in the search field and press `Enter`.

-To hide tool windows in their current state even when always on top is enabled, use `Shift + Esc`.
-It works almost the same way as `Cmd + H` on macOS.
+On Linux and Windows, to hide tool windows in their current state without closing them, use `Shift + Esc`.
+For Mac, there is already a system-wide shortcut for that:
+`⌘ cmd` + `H`.

 Tested and optimized for: Linux, Windows, macOS, and Raspberry Pi.